Luiz-valdameri/React-redux-hooks-basic/README.md

-# Simple React Redux Hooks projecto
+# Simple React Redux Hooks project

 This project was made with the intention to learn about react redux hooks.